Genaker/TerraformMagentoCloud/README.md

 ```
 # Basic Deployment With CodeDeploy Example

+##Code and apliccation deployment is beyond the scope of this repo.
+This repo for infrastructure provisioning only

 ASSUMING YOU ALREADY HAVE an AWS account and CodeDeploy setup

 Here are the basic that we take on a deployment for M2